Signed in as:

 Forsyth Park has been called the Crown Jewel of Savannah.
 Established in 1841, it is one of the oldest municipal parks in the country, even older than Central Park in New York.
 Trustees' Garden Club has a long history of participation in the Park’s beautification.

-In 2015, in order to protect and preserve this priceless asset for generations to come, Trustees’ Garden Club in partnership with the City of Savannah has undertaken a multi-year project to develop a Stewardship Plan for the park and is also managing the process of applying to the National Park Service for recognition of the park as a National Historic Landmark.
-We’re calling this effort the Forsyth Park Project.
-The expense of the project will be paid for in full by Trustees’ Garden Club along with the generous support of civic partners.
+In 2015, in order to protect and preserve this priceless asset for generations to come, Trustees’ Garden Club in partnership with the City of Savannah, initiated a multi-year project to develop a Stewardship Plan for the park.
+The plan has three phases, development of a comprehensive Master Plan (completed in 2021), applying to the National Park Service for recognition of the park as a National Historic Landmark (on-going), and establishing a park conservancy to raise private funding to pay for projects in the park as determined in the master plan (on-going).
+This effort is called the Forsyth Park Project.
+The expense of the project is fully underwritten by Trustees’ Garden Club along with the generous support of civic partners.

 Trustees' Garden Club members present GCA Restoration Initiative funds to the City of Savannah